lastweek/lastweek.github.io/html/_sources/index.rst.txt

 Yizhou Shan
 =======================================
-I'm a second-year Ph.D. student at `Wuklab <http://wuklab.io>`_, Purdue ECE.
+I'm a second-year Ph.D. student at `Wuklab.io <http://wuklab.io>`_, Purdue ECE.
+Find more information about me from my `CV <https://lastweek.github.io/pubs/cv.pdf>`_.

 Research
 ###################
 My research interestes are on `operating system`, `distributed storage systems` and `non-volatile memory systems`.
-I like kernel and no doubt that linux is my favorite open-source project.
+I like kernel and no doubt Linux is my favorite open-source project.
+Yup, talk is cheap, I will show you the code.

 Contact
 ###############